Tucker Poolman: Early career

 Born in Iowa, Poolman grew up in East Grand Forks, Minnesota where he played for the local high school hockey team.
-After going undrafted in the NHL Entry Draft, Poolman tried out for three teams in the North American Hockey League and United States Hockey League before being accepted onto the Wichita Falls Wildcats.
-In 2012, he committed to play NCAA Division 1 hockey for the University of North Dakota, his fathers alma mater.
-After playing with the Wildcats for one year, he was drafted by the Omaha Lancers in the United States Hockey League.
+After going undrafted in the NHL entry draft, Poolman tried out for three teams in the North American Hockey League (NAHL) and United States Hockey League (USHL) before being accepted onto the NAHL's Wichita Falls Wildcats.
+In 2012, he committed to play NCAA Division I hockey for the University of North Dakota, his father's alma mater.
+After playing with the Wildcats for one year, he was drafted by the Omaha Lancers in the USHL.
 In his first season on the team, Poolman was named to the 2013–14 USHL First All-Star Team, and was presented with the Dave Tyler Junior Player of the Year Award, as the most outstanding American-born player in junior hockey.

 Collegiate

-Poolman played for the University of North Dakota in the National Collegiate Athletic Association (NCAA) for three seasons, leaving with a degree in economics by taking summer school classes.
-In his freshman season with the Fighting Hawks, Poolman was selected for the 2014-15 Academic All-Conference Team after earning a GPA of 3.0 or higher.
-He recorded his first collegiate goal on October 18 in a 3–1 win over Colorado College.
+Poolman played for the University of North Dakota Fighting Hawks in the National Collegiate Athletic Association (NCAA) for three seasons, leaving with a degree in economics by taking summer school classes.
+In his freshman season with the Fighting Hawks, Poolman was selected for the 2014–15 Academic All-Conference Team after earning a GPA of 3.0 or higher.
+He recorded his first collegiate goal on October 18, 2014 in a 3–1 win over the Colorado College Tigers.
 He ended the 2014–15 season one power play goal away from tying North Dakota's single-season record for a freshman defenseman.

-In his sophomore season, Poolman recorded a career high 24 points and 19 assists, which ranked fifth among NCHC defensemen.
+In his sophomore season, Poolman recorded a career-high 24 points and 19 assists, which ranked fifth among NCHC defensemen.
 As a result, he was named to the NCAA Midwest Region All-Tournament Team.
-In his last year on the team, Poolman recorded a breakout season with a career high 30 points.
-He became the first defenseman from North Dakota to reach 30-points since 2010-11.
-During the week of March 6, he was named National Collegiate Hockey Conference (NCHC) Defenseman of the Week after recording a conference leading five points.
-At the conclusion of the season, Poolman was the recipient of multiple awards including AHCA/CCM All-America West First Team, All-NCHC First Team, and the inaugural NCHC Defensive Defenseman of the Year Award.
+In his last year on the team, Poolman recorded a breakout season with a career-high 30 points.
+He became the first defenseman from North Dakota to reach 30 points since 2010–11.
+During the week of March 6, he was named National Collegiate Hockey Conference (NCHC) Defenseman of the Week after recording a conference-leading five points.
+After the season, Poolman was the recipient of multiple awards including AHCA/CCM All-America West First Team, All-NCHC First Team, and the inaugural NCHC Defensive Defenseman of the Year Award.